Joey-Einerhand/discord-multiclient-launcher/README.md

 2. Edit the contents of `discord-multiinstance.ps1`.
 On line 9, replace `$env:LOCALAPPDATA` with the path to your equivalent of the Discord folder in Windows' `DISKLETTER:\Users\USERNAME\AppData\Local\Discord`.
 The Discord folder should have sub-folders like `app-VERSION`, for example `app-1.0.9045`, or `app-1.0.9157`, etc.
 3. Run the script

+### Auto-login
+If you have two discord accounts and want to automatically log into both, do the following:
+1. Main account: For this account, launch discord normally (without multiinstance.exe) and login.
+Each time you open discord normally, your main account should automatically be logged in.
+2. Alt account: Log into [discord web](https://discord.com/login) with your alt account.
+Afterwards, launch multiinstance.exe.
+This opens a tab in your browser and automatically logs into the discord client launched by multiinstance.exe